Ekin-Sen/payment_page/README.md

-# payment_page
+# Payment Page
-Payment page design on a shopping website
+* Payment page design on a shopping website
+* Only css is used in the design